luxonis/depthai-experiments/gen3/neural-networks/generic-example/README.md

 ```

 The relevant arguments:
-- **--model_slug**: A unique HubAI identifier of the model;
+- **--model**: A unique HubAI identifier of the model;
 - **--device** [OPTIONAL]: DeviceID or IP of the camera to connect to.
 By default, the first locally available device is used;
 - **--annotation_mode** [OPTIONAL]: Annotation mode.
-Set to 'segmentation' to overlay segmentation masks over the model inputs, or 'segmentation_with_annotation' to visualize the additional annotations.
-Leave empty to use the default visualization.
+Set to `segmentation` to overlay segmentation masks over the model inputs, or to `segmentation_with_annotation` to overlay segmentation masks together with additional annotations.
+If left empty, the default visualization is used.
 - **--fps_limit** [OPTIONAL]: The upper limit for camera captures in frames per second (FPS).
 The limit is not used when infering on media.
 By default, the FPS is not limited.